 Born in Moscow in the family of the illustrious Oistrakhs, Valery Oistrakh represents the third generation of great violin virtuosi beginning with his grandfather David and followed by his father Igor.

-A true exponent of the great Russian violin school, Valery Oistrakh started performing at the age of 14, often sharing the stage with his father and mother-pianist.
+A true exponent of the great russian violin school, Valery Oistrakh started performing at the age of 14, often sharing the stage with his father and mother-pianist Natalya Zertsalova.

-With his awe-inspiring technique, silky tone and consummate artistry he has beguiled audiences the world over performing on the great concert stages of Russia, United States, Canada, Australia, England, France, Germany.
-Italy, Spain, Switzerland, Austria, Japan...
-He has played as both violinist and violist with world-leading orchestras as the Moscow and Leningrad Philharmonics, Berlin Symphony Orchestra, London Symphony Orchestra, Scottish National Symphony, Orchestre Colonne de Paris, Orchestra Santa Cecilia di Roma, Leipzig Gewandhaus Orchester , Toronto and Vancouver Symphonies, Sydney Symphony...
+With his awe-inspiring technique, silky tone and consummate artistry he has beguiled audiences all over the world performing on the great concert stages of Russia, United States, Canada, Australia, England, France, Germany, Italy, Spain, Switzerland, Austria, Japan...
+He has played both as violinist and violist with world-leading orchestras as the Moscow and Leningrad Philharmonics, Berlin Symphony Orchestra, London Symphony Orchestra, Scottish National Symphony, Orchestre Colonne de Paris, Orchestra Santa Cecilia di Roma, Leipzig Gewandhaus Orchester, Toronto and Vancouver Symphonies, Sydney Symphony...
 He has been accompanied by such notable conductors as Kurt Mazur, Gennady Rozdestvensky, Muhai Tang, Gyorgy Lehel, Saulius Sondetzkis, Vladimir Fedoseev, Tibor Varga, Marco Parisotto…

 With a deep understanding of the violin repertoire, a captivating sound often reminiscent of the celebrated David, his interpretations have won high praise from both critics and the public.
 Aside from performing as a soloist, Valery Oistrakh is a masterful chamber musician.
 In this capacity, he played together with such eminent musicians as Yehudi Menuhin, Jorg Demus or the distinguished Amadeus String Quartet, among many others.

-In addition to managing a busy concert schedule, Valery Oistrakh is Professor at the Royal Conservatory of Brussels, the International Summer Academy of Belgium, and he is also regularly giving master classes in music academies in Austria, Belgium, Germany, Italy, Turkey and Japan.
+In addition to managing a busy concert schedule, Valery Oistrakh is Professor at the Royal Conservatory of Brussels, the International Summer Academy in Belgium and he is also regularly giving master classes in music academies in Austria, Belgium, Germany, Italy, Turkey and Japan.
 Since 1999 he has been visiting Professor at the "Mozarteum" in Salzburg.